The difference between LED and HPS! LED vs HPS. A "complete" starter guide

 It has become clear with the information obtained that LED is winning, the disadvantages of the LED no longer outweigh the advantages of the HPS.
 The HPS is becoming the more expensive variant, where you have to replace your bulb every time, which is a lot cheaper compared to LED.

-If you grow / grow / cultivate for your hobby, it is best to take LED light.
-The ease of use and the quality of LED + the cheap prices that we can set together with our brands ensures that LED has the future!
+If you grow/cultivate/cultivate for your hobby, it is best to use LED light.
+The ease of use and quality of LED + the cheap prices that we can offer together with our brands ensures that LED is the future!